nmshd/documentation/_docs_use-cases/use-case-consumption-delete-an-own-shared-attribute-and-notify-peer.md

 {% include properties_list.html %}

-This use-case allows you to delete an own shared [LocalAttribute]({%link _docs_integrate/data-model-overview.md %}#localattribute), i.e. a LocalAttribute with a `shareInfo`, that is owned by you.
+This use-case allows you to delete an own shared Attribute, i.e. a [LocalAttribute]({%link _docs_integrate/data-model-overview.md %}#localattribute) with a `shareInfo`, that is owned by you.
+It is created as a result of sharing the `content` of a RepositoryAttribute with a peer.

 ## Parameters